CerebrumHub/cypress_simple_tests/README.md

 * fixtures - HTML, CSS and JavaScript files used as tested code

 cypress.config.js - here are all cypress configurations.
 They will overwrite default ones, and can also be seen in Cypress IDE

+Known Cypress limitations:
+* have.css is limited by default to only rgb color scheme.
+Hex and other formats can be added with [chai-colors assertion plugin](https://stackoverflow.com/questions/66438459/is-there-a-way-to-make-check-on-hex-color-cypress)